 We advise clients in all aspects of compliance with the Wisconsin Worker’s Compensation Act and defend employers in claims alleging an unreasonable refusal to rehire or claims alleging an employer violated a safety order or statute, failed to use a safety device or disobeyed a safety rule.

-The firm advices clients on workplace I-9 compliance with immigration laws including non-discrimination procedures, workforce verification, Social Security no-match letters, the E-Verify employment variation system and documentation polices.
-We also represent clients in investigations and audits conducted by the U.S. Citizenship and Immigration Serves (USCIS).
+The firm advises clients on workplace I-9 compliance with immigration laws including non-discrimination procedures, workforce verification, Social Security no-match letters, the E-Verify employment variation system and documentation polices.
+We also represent clients in investigations and audits conducted by the U.S. Citizenship and Immigration Services (USCIS).

-Changes to the flow of business, from discontinuing operations to acquiring a new business and employees, necessitate a whole host of issues regarding the legal requirements for reductions in force (RIF) and plant closings.
+Changes in the nature of a business, from discontinuing some operations to acquiring a new business and employees, necessarily raises a whole host of issues regarding the legal requirements for reductions in force (RIF) and plant closings.
 We have worked extensively with clients large and small to guarantee compliance with the federal Worker Adjustment and Retraining Act (WARN Act), the federal Older Workers Benefit Protection Act (OWBRA) and Wisconsin’s Business Closing and Mass Layoff Law.
 We provide clients with a prudent and cost effective way to conduct a proper RIF, plant closing or acquisition to avoid the significant risk these laws hold for business.